Ismesa/social-housing-map-qld/README.md

 # Conclusions and Future Scope

 Overall, SHM QLD was created to allow users to have an interactive platform whereby they can easily use a visual reference point to pinpoint available areas for social housing.
 Ideally, it is aimed for future scope to market this product toward low income areas and families.
+In the future, the team would like to implement more user-focused features including locations with the highest accessibility housing.

+Features wise, increased data visualisation, specifically year-by-year comparative data (i.e. showing percentage change in terms of demand) would be a focus of Homeless Mappers.
+Further, having a better interface for metadata such that those applying can compare years and trends on the same map via layering - an option is to make the above bar have a multi-select tool.
+Finally, the average public house pricing should also be included in each locality.